richtastic/ff/src/3DR/wiki/app.md

 - RANSAC PLOT LIKLIHOOD OF GETTING A NEW MATCH (log ) and quit if very non likely (wasted iterations)

 - use output of lowe-res solution (matches & Ps) as input to nex (x2) higher resolution
--

-- MAYBE TRY NEW DATA SET ?
-- camera location should be some % based on all relative estimations, not just offset from 0th camerat
--

 -> much of the effort goes into removing outliers and troublesome data before the bundle adjustments can find local minima (very good initialization)
 	-> find average of rotations